-Exposition: Definition and Examples of the Literary Term
+Exposition in Literature: Definition, Examples, and a Complete Guide for Writers

 Are you telling a story about good and evil?
 Well, show the audience a moment when good confronts evil right at the start.

-Your exposition is not just about introducing your setting and characters.
+Your exposition is not just about introducing your setting and your main characters' background information.
 It’s also about introducing the values at play in your story.

 Then, when you start with these values and keep them in mind throughout the rest of your story, you’ll find the story comes together.